KataChannel/tazagroup/DOCUMENTATION_README.md

 ---

-*This documentation represents the complete user guide for the AccessTrade Affiliate Platform with full Phase 1-4 feature coverage.
+*This documentation represents the complete user guide for the Timona Affiliate Platform with full Phase 1-4 feature coverage.
 The platform is now enterprise-ready with comprehensive documentation for all user levels.*